zxytju2023/MechanoGEPred/README.md

 # MechanoGEPred
-This repository contains a trained machine learning model that predicts the elastic modulus of cells based on mechanosensitive genes expression.
+This repository contains a computational model that predicts the elastic modulus of cells based on mechanosensitive genes expression.
 The model was trained using gradient boosting algorithm and is stored in a joblib format for easy deployment.

 ## Dependencies
 To run the model, you need to install Python 3.11.10 and the following libraries: